 Now, depending on the physical system at hand, we may be interested in (case-a) or (case-b) to fix $h$ in terms of $h_0$.
 For the first case ($h=h_0$), we can replace $\hat{a}$ by $a$ in the above equation to get the emitted power $P_{GW}^{(a)}$.
-However, for the other case, we need to use Eq.~\eqref{calibrate} to replace $\hat{a}$ w.r.t $a=(N_0/\omega^2)^{1/3}$ and obtain
+However, for the other case, we need to use Eq.~\eqref{calibrate} to replace $\hat{a}$ with respect to $a=(N_0/\omega^2)^{1/3}$ and obtain

 Similarly, one can compute the angular momentum flux too, but we shall skip it for the purpose of the present paper.
-The variations of GW energy flux differences $\Delta P_{GW}$ from the corresponding Keplerian value is showcased in Fig.~\ref{fig:powers} for a \texttt{GW150914}-like system with different choices of $\bar{n}_k$'s.
+The variations of GW energy flux differences $\Delta P_{GW}=P_{GW}-P_{GW}(\epsilon=0)$ from the corresponding Keplerian value is showcased in Fig.~\ref{fig:powers} for a \texttt{GW150914}-like system with different choices of $\bar{n}_k$'s.
 Besides incorporating both cases-(a,b) defined earlier, we have also chosen two values of eccentricity $e=\{0.01,0.2\}$.
-The distinction between case-a (angular momentum kept fixed as the Keplerian case) and case-b (initial angular velocity kept fixed as the Keplerian case) is very clear, as is the variation caused by the change in eccentricity while remaining in our perturbative domain.
-In particular, $\Delta P_{GW}^{(b)}$ takes both positive and negative values for different potential-corrections.
-This is due to the fact that the $k$-dependent pre-factors multiplying $c_k$ change sign as we vary $k$.\\
+The distinction between case-a and case-b is very clear, as is the variation caused by the change in eccentricity while remaining in our perturbative domain.
+Also, $\Delta P_{GW}$ in both cases takes positive values as the $k$-dependent pre-factors multiplying $c_k$ remains positive for the chosen parameters.

 Moreover, using energy balance ($\dot{E}_{orb}=-P_{GW}$) at the quadrupolar order, one can compute the rate of orbital shrinkage, where $E_{orb}$ is the orbital energy given by